 2. Українське радіо

 Українське радіо (Ukrainian Radio) is a national radio station that has been a part of people’s homes for years.
-It’s not so popular among young people anymore, but when we visit our grandparents, for example, the sounds of Ukrainian radio instantly brings us childhood memories.
+It’s not so popular among young people anymore, but when we visit our grandparents, for example, the sounds of Ukrainian radio instantly bring us childhood memories.

 “Ukrainske radio” might be a little bit old-fashioned and not always fun, but it’s very good for those who are still learning Ukrainian.
 First of all, it is a national radio, so it is only in Ukrainian.
-Secondly, its language is very correct and refined, the speaker’s voice (especially at the hourly news program) is very clear.
+Secondly, its language is very correct and refined, and the speaker’s voice (especially in the hourly news program) is very clear.
 Also, its programs contain a lot of cultural information, traditional Ukrainian songs, etc.